 “As the trial progressed the average daily growth rate was higher in the steers fed canola meal compared with steers fed the wheat and cottonseed.
 There was also higher gross margin per steer for those fed a supplementary ration of canola meal.”

-Ms Hardie’s research was supervised by Dr Michael Campbell from CSU’s School of Animal and Veterinary Sciences.
+Ms Hardie’s research was supervised by Dr Michael Campbell from Charles Sturt School of Agricultural, Environmental and Veterinary Sciences.

-The Graham Centre’s Honours Scholarships aim to support CSU students undertaking a research project as part of an Honours year.
+The Graham Centre’s Honours Scholarships aim to support Charles Sturt students undertaking a research project as part of an Honours year.

 The project must be closely aligned with our research to improve the sustainability, profitability and productivity of the grain and red meat industries.